 Protecting your new practice from risk is paramount.
 The most important policy for any chiropractor is professional liability insurance, also known as malpractice insurance.
 This covers you in the event of a claim related to your patient care.
 Most professional entities are required to carry it.
 But your insurance needs don’t stop there.
 You should also look into general liability insurance, which covers accidents like a slip-and-fall in your office.
 If you plan to hire employees, you will also be required to have workers’ compensation insurance.
 Securing the right insurance is a fundamental part of safeguarding both your business and your personal assets.

-Banking and Tax IDs
+Setting Up Business Banking and Tax IDs

 With your practice legally formed, you need to separate its finances from your own.
 The first step is to get an Employer Identification Number (EIN) from the IRS.
 An EIN is like a Social Security number for your business—you’ll need it to open a bank account, file taxes, and hire a team.
 Once you have your EIN, open a dedicated business bank account immediately.
 Commingling personal and business funds can erase the liability protection your entity provides, so keeping them separate is non-negotiable.
 This also makes bookkeeping and business tax planning much simpler down the road.

-Overcoming Common Formation Hurdles
+Common Formation Hurdles and How to Clear Them

 Starting a chiropractic practice is an exciting venture, but the formation process can feel like a maze of legal and financial decisions.
 From picking the right business structure to filing the correct paperwork, every step is critical.
 Many chiropractors find these initial hurdles challenging, but with a clear understanding of what to expect, you can move through them confidently.
 The key is to see these challenges not as roadblocks, but as foundational steps for building a resilient and successful practice.
 Let’s break down the most common obstacles and how you can handle them effectively to set your practice up for long-term success from the very beginning.